 The school facilities include Science and technology labs, auditorium and theatre, recording and video studio, a 3 level gymnasium with roof top tennis courts, two 25 meter pools and toddler pool, full football and rugby pitches, full cafeteria, indoor and outdoor covered play areas, specialist rooms for music, art, languages, and design, library and study zones and an Achievement Centre (specialising in the support of children with additional learning needs and those who are gifted and talented).

-The ECA provision was noted by the KHDA inspection team during their most recent visit - "An extensive range of extra-curricular and enrichment opportunities within and outside school, involves all groups of students and is significantly enhancing academic and personal development".
+The ECA provision was noted by the KHDA inspection team during their 2017-18 visit - "An extensive range of extra-curricular and enrichment opportunities within and outside school, involves all groups of students and is significantly enhancing academic and personal development".

 What the inspectors say